aws/eks-anywhere/docs/content/en/docs/clustermgmt/support/supportbundle.md

 for example one generated with `generate support-bundle-config`, `generate support-bundle` will use the provided configuration when collecting information from your cluster and analyzing the results.

+If you want to generate support bundle in an airgapped environment, the `--bundles-manifest` flag must be set to the local path of your eks-a bundles manifest yaml file.
 ```
 Flags:
       --bundle-config string   Bundle Config file to use when generating support bundle